American Airlines removes family from flight over body odor complaints

 Moments, later a ground crew member asked: "Now you told me for religious reasons you don't shower, is that what you said?"

-Adler back: "No I didn't!
+Adler responded: "No I didn't!
 I shower every day.
 I said you kicked me off because of religious reasons."

 American Airlines insisted that body odor, not religion, was behind Wednesday night's actions.